Leonard Bernstein: New York Philharmonic conducting debut

-Israel Philharmonic Orchestra
+Israel Philharmonic Orchestra, television debut and Tanglewood

 In 1947, Bernstein conducted in Tel Aviv for the first time, beginning a lifelong association with the Israel Philharmonic Orchestra, then known as the Palestine Symphony Orchestra.
 The next year, he conducted an open-air concert for Israeli troops at Beersheba in the middle of the desert during the Arab-Israeli war.
 In 1957, he conducted the inaugural concert of the Mann Auditorium in Tel Aviv.
 In 1967, he conducted a concert on Mount Scopus to commemorate the Reunification of Jerusalem, featuring Mahler's Symphony No. 2 and Mendelssohn's Violin Concerto with soloist Isaac Stern.
 The city of Tel Aviv added his name to the Habima Square (Orchestra Plaza) in the center of the city.

-First television appearance

-On December 10, 1949, he made his first television appearance as conductor with the Boston Symphony Orchestra at Carnegie Hall.
-The concert, which included an address by Eleanor Roosevelt, celebrated the first anniversary of the United Nations General Assembly's ratification of the Universal Declaration of Human Rights, and included the premiere of Aaron Copland's "Preamble" with Sir Laurence Olivier narrating text from the UN Charter.
+On December 10, 1949, Bernstein made his first television appearance as conductor with the Boston Symphony Orchestra at Carnegie Hall.
+The concert, which included an address by Eleanor Roosevelt, celebrated the first anniversary of the United Nations General Assembly's ratification of the Universal Declaration of Human Rights, and included the premiere of Aaron Copland's Preamble for a Solemn Occasion with Sir Laurence Olivier narrating text from the UN Charter.
 The concert was televised by NBC Television Network.

-Summer at Tanglewood

 In April 1949, Bernstein performed as piano soloist in the world premiere of his Symphony No. 2: The Age of Anxiety with Koussevitzy conducting the Boston Symphony Orchestra.
-Later that year, Bernstein conducted the world premiere of the Olivier Messiaen's Turangalîla-Symphonie, with the Boston Symphony Orchestra.
+On December 2, 1949, Bernstein conducted the world premiere of the Messiaen's Turangalîla-Symphonie, with the Boston Symphony Orchestra and the New York premiere in Carnegie Hall on the afternoon of December 10.
 Part of the rehearsal for the concert was recorded and released by the orchestra.
 When Koussevitzky died in 1951, Bernstein became head of the orchestra and conducting departments at Tanglewood.